1. To validate existing assumptions of usability issues in our product.

 Since I had gone through the process a lot of times, both in the cognitive walkthrough and the pilot test by myself, I am very familiar with the two different routes and each task users would do in testings.
 This helped me easily find problematic areas while watching users use the product.
 Also, being specific to each step in a single task enable us to summarize the results quickly and turn them into improvements suggestions.

 Still, there are several things I wish I could do better next time.
 When I chose the dataset and design scenarios, I just chose one that was available and easy to understand.
 However, our data scientist later pointed out that it was not a usual prediction case for both business people and data scientist in the business world.
 It’s better to use a more common case to resemble a real situation.
 Also, inform participants about the technical specification earlier is very important to avoid unexpected situations.
 It’s good to invite colleagues to join the testing, but not too many at one time.
 Too many testers with one participant would possibly make the participant feel stressful.
 Then we might not get many useful insights from this testing as we could have.
 Finally, when the testing went for a very long time, it’s less possible to get useful information as participants got fatigue.

 4.2 Some takeaways

 This is the first time I did remote usability testings.
-It’s similar with traditional usability testings but still a bit different, below are things that I would pay more attention when I would do a remote usability testing next time:
+It’s similar to traditional usability testings but still, a bit different, below are things that I would pay more attention when I would do a remote usability testing next time:

 That’s much from my first remote usability testing.
 I’d love to hear your experience doing remote usability testing.
 And you are more than welcome to discuss any related question with me.